What is peripheral artery disease (PAD)?

 FlowOx™ is indicated for the treatment of

-- Foot and lower leg ulcers of mixed aetiology associated with immobility such as paraplegia following spinal injury
+• Foot and lower leg ulcers of mixed aetiology and/or pain/spasticity or discomfort associated with immobility such as paraplegia following spinal cord injury or other neurodegenerative diseases such as multiple sclerosis.

 Listen to Stine’s and Hans Thomas’ stories